Skip To Main Content

 Criteria for Subject Area Grade-Skipping

 Elementary students who have grade-skipped in math take Integrated Math 6/7 in 5th grade.
-This course is taught virtually during the elementary school day from a dedicated, highly qualified Rockwood math teacher, and continue on to Math 7/8 in 6th grade.
+This course is taught virtually during the elementary school day from a dedicated, highly-qualified Rockwood math teacher, and students continue on to Math 7/8 in 6th grade.